 Seasonal Hedgerow Herbal Healers

-As well as being a holistic therapist and a tutor for Vitality Holistic Massage and Beauty Training, I am also a hedgerow herbalist, working as the Green Witch Hedgerow Herbalist, using the plants and herbs that are growing on our own doorsteps, in our gardens, parks and local woodlands, to make natural gentle herbal remedies and medicine to help with our health and well-being.
+As well as being a holistic therapist and a tutor, I am also a hedgerow herbalist, working as the Green Witch Hedgerow Herbalist, using the plants and herbs that are growing on our own doorsteps, in our gardens, parks and local woodlands, to make natural gentle herbal remedies and medicine to help with our health and well-being.
 There is something very satisfying about heading out into the garden or local park to forage for herbs, blossom or fruits from the hedgerow that you can bring back and make into something delicious and healing for yourself and your family.

 Nettle and Elder